dohoonk/Tutor-Quality-Scoring-System/docs/MANUAL_TESTING.md

 ## Step 6: Test Edge Cases

-### No FSRS Data
+### No FSQS Data
-1. Use a tutor ID that has no FSRS scores
+1. Use a tutor ID that has no FSQS scores
 2. Verify the dashboard handles missing data gracefully
 3. Check that sections don't break